-Info: DEC state forest area, the trail is very well maintained (volunteers including some from a group of Black River Adventure Shop -affiliated volunteers maintain or help to maintain this trail, I believe).
+Info: DEC state forest area, the trail is well maintained (volunteers including some from a group of Black River Adventure Shop -affiliated volunteers maintain or help to maintain this trail).
 It can be a bit muddy, probably more so in wet Springs and Falls.
 This is a great trail for mountain biking and hiking and snowshoeing.

-Directions/Location: Take Route 12 north from Watertown heading from the city, look for Route 161/Eames Corners Road on the right.
+To get to the original trail (Yellow Loop)- take Route 12 north from Watertown heading from the city, look for Route 161/Eames Corners Road on the right.
 Go down this until you reach the end and take a right onto Churchhill Road/69 and an immediate left onto Odell Road.
-Stay onto it bear right to stay onto Odell Rd when you get to the corner of O’Brien Road (dead end).
-Continue to Knapp Roa/Curtis Road on the right, look for a grass parking lot area on the left (you will pass where the trail goes across the road – it also crosses the road further down a short distance).
-If you go too far you will reach the dead end which has a sign that says “End of Town Road”.
-(I would highly recommend using the Knapp Road directions above and/or the maps below instead of Google Map’s “Pinckney State Forest” location.)
+Stay onto it and bear/turn right to stay on the Odell Rd when you get to the corner of O’Brien Road (dead end).
+Continue to Knapp Road/Curtis Road on the right, look for a grass parking lot area on the left (you will pass where the trail goes across the road – it also crosses the road further down a short distance).
+If you go too far you will reach the dead-end which has a sign that says “End of Town Road”.
+There is no usable 911 address to enter, find Curtis Road or Knapp Road with a Watertown NY address on your GPS.

 Trail Surface: Dirt.